 Spend time prepping healthy meals

 On your rest day, you may have a little extra time to spare.
-Use this time to prep healthy meals for the rest of your week.
+Use this time to prep healthy meals and low-cal snacks for the rest of your week.
 Pre-cook a favorite protein, like lean chicken or fish, and roast some vegetables.
 Store them in the fridge, or even better divide them into individual containers for convenient, ready to heat-and-eat healthy meals.
 When you have a meal ready and waiting for you, you’ll be less apt to hit the drive-thru or make a not-so-healthy choice later.
+Pre-portioned 100-cal snacks are a great way to eat something you like and avoid searching out unhealthy but convenient snack foods.
 Even if you’ve never tried doing weekly meal prep before, there are lots of tips and resources available on the internet to inspire you.

 Try some gentle yoga or stretching

 The harder you work out and the more steps you take, the more likely you are to get sore or tight muscles.
 Release some of the tightness in them with yoga or some easy stretches.
 Stretching and lengthening tight muscles can help you reduce the chance of pain and injury during harder workouts later.
 If you are unsure how to stretch effectively, check online for plenty of sources on fundamental stretches.
 Don’t be afraid to give yoga a try, either.
 You don’t have to go to a studio or class to gain the benefits.